Mackenzies Bay: History of the appearances of the beach

+Human history

 The area was occupied by local Aborigines, before their dispossession in the years after Sydney was established in 1788.
 There is a rock engraving at Mackenzies Point depicting marine life.
 The age of the engraving is not known, but could be up to 2,000 years old.

 Mackenzies Bay and nearby Mackenzies Point are named after the Mackenzie family who, from the 1860s to approximately 1926, ran the Waverley Dairy on farmlands that stretched from near the corner of Bondi Road and Denham Street, east to the coast, and as far south as Gaerloch Avenue, Tamarama.